 At the time I didn’t have many kitchen utensils and gadgets so my cast-iron skillet was always in use.
 These comforting brownies warmed our hearts that frigid winter and I’ve been preparing them ever since.

 After re-making them recently my husband declared them “the best brownies I’ve ever eaten” and I had to hide the kid’s pieces before he devoured them.
-I will agree, they’re just about the best, but I still think these Secret Ingredient Fudge Brownies and these Avocado Fudge Brownies rank pretty high too.
+I will agree, they’re just about the best, but I still think these Secret Ingredient Fudge Brownies.

 How to Make Skillet Brownies

 - Prepare: lightly coat an iron-skillet in cooking spray or oil and preheat the oven to 350℉.

 - Melt: melt the butter, 1 cup of the chocolate chips, and the unsweetened chocolate until smooth in texture.